Tramb-dev/kingdomino/README.md

 Don't forget to replace `<login>`, `<password>` and `<mongoDBuri>` with your credentials.

+Change if needed the server port in `app.js` and in `environment/environment.prod.ts`.

 ## Server

 Enter in server directory with `cd server`.
-Run `npx app.js` for server.
-Navigate to `http://localhost:8080/`.
+Run `node app.js` for server.
+Navigate to `http://localhost:8090/`.

 ## Infos

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.3.

 The server runs under node.js version 16.9.1.

+## Known issues

+Sometimes my MongoDB database doesn't deliver the data, a browser refresh will do the job.

+There are only few errors covered.
+Need to add more error handling.